History of the Soviet Union (1964–1982): Standard of living

 The Brezhnev era saw material improvements for the Soviet citizen, but the Politburo received no credit for this; the average Soviet citizen took for granted the material improvements in the 1970s, i.e. the cheap provision of consumer goods, food, shelter, clothing, sanitation, health care, and transport.
-The common citizen associated Brezhnev's rule more with its limitations than with its actual progress: as a result, Brezhnev earned neither affection nor respect.
+The common citizen associated Brezhnev's leadership more with its limitations than with its actual progress: as a result, Brezhnev earned neither affection nor respect.
 Most Soviet citizens had no power to change the existing system, so most of them tried to make the best of a bad situation.
 Rates of alcoholism, mental illness, divorce, and suicide rose inexorably during the Brezhnev era.
 Among ethnic Russians, the divorce rate by the late 1970s was alarmingly high, and 1 in 4 adults lived alone.
-Women experienced particular difficulties, as they performed the majority of the shopping, which could involve arduous waiting in line for hours.
+Women experienced particular difficulties, as they performed the majority of the shopping, which could involve waiting in line for hours.
 Birthrates by 1982 had nearly flatlined; Muslims in the Central Asian republics were the only group in the USSR with above-replacement fertility.

 While investments in consumer goods remained below projections, the expansion in output increased the Soviet people's standard of living.
 Refrigerators, owned by only 32 percent of the population in the early 1970s, had reached 86% of households by the late 1980s, and the ownership of color televisions increased from 51% in the early 1970s to 74% in the 1980s.
 On the other hand, though some areas improved during the Brezhnev era, the majority of civilian services deteriorated, with the physical environment for the common Soviet citizen falling apart rapidly.
 Disease increased because of the decaying health-care system, and living space remained rather small by First World standards, with the common Soviet citizen living in 13.4 m2.
 At the same time thousands of Moscow inhabitants were homeless, most of them living in shacks, doorways, and parked trams.
-Authorities often conducted sweeps of movie theaters, restaurants, and saunas to locate people slacking off from work, particularly during major events like the 1980 Summer Olympics that attracted large numbers of foreign visitors.
+Authorities often conducted sweeps of movie theaters, restaurants, and saunas to locate people avoiding work, particularly during major events like the 1980 Summer Olympics that attracted large numbers of foreign visitors.
 Nutrition ceased to improve in the late 1970s, with rationing of staple food-products returning to locales such as Sverdlovsk.
 Environmental damage and pollution became a growing problem due to the Soviet government's policy of development at all costs, and some parts of the country, such as the Kazakh SSR, suffered particularly badly with their use as testing grounds for nuclear weapons.
 While Soviet citizens in 1962 had enjoyed higher average life-expectancy than people in the United States, by 1982 it had fallen by nearly five years.

 Private Nikolai Zaitsev being unanimously inducted into the Komsomol during a border guards' military drill in the Soviet Far East (photo taken in 1969).